MIxS-MInAS/MIxS-MInAS.github.io/README.md

 ## Local Development Notes

-Requires `mkdocs-material` theme to be installed `pip install mkdocs-material mkdocs-table-reader-plugin`.
+Requires `mkdocs-material` theme to be installed `pip install mkdocs-material mkdocs-table-reader-plugin mkdocs-section-index`.
 See `.github/workflows/ci.yml` for latest used on production website if in doubt.

 To update the rendered tables on the `docs/drafts.md` page: